nicoleroux96-cell/Logistics-Company-Optimization-Power-BI/README.md

 ## Acknowledgements

-The fictional logistics dataset used in this project was obtained from a publicly available Power BI dataset created by Rishav Sinha
+The fictional logistics dataset used in this project was obtained from a publicly available Power BI dataset created by Rishav Sinha.

 https://drive.google.com/drive/folders/17KcO04dPNRjJUaACV-ZSH1Iz7d_ibKn5